Kodaira-type Vanishings via Non-abelian Hodge Theory: Relative Vanishings and applications

 Due to local vanishing, we have

-where the second identity is due to (\ref{E:from V to J }), see also \cite{BS05}.
+See also \cite{BS05}.
 (Of course, we can directly apply Theorem \ref{T:relative twistor vanishing}, but it is not necessary.)
 Combining the vanishing above and the projection formula, we get the vanishing we need. \end{proof} \begin{remark} Note that, for the nef and big vanishing, we cannot add the $C$ part in Theorem \ref{T:KV vanishing} in a naive way.
-The reason is that we cannot identify $V^{E}_{\0}$ and $V^{E}_{-\be}$ as in (\ref{E:small e V-fil}), even when $\be$ is very small. \end{remark} \begin{remark} The essential point of this version of Nadel vanishing is Hitchin-Kobayashi correspondence.
+The reason is that we cannot identify $\bV^{E}_{\0}$ and $\bV^{E}_{-\be}$ as in (\ref{E:small e V-fil}), even when $\be$ is very small. \end{remark} \begin{remark} The essential point of this version of Nadel vanishing is Hitchin-Kobayashi correspondence.
 Once we assume that, we can view the semistable vector bundle $\cN$ as extensions of variation of Hodge structures coming from unitary representations, i.e. with trivial Hodge filtration.
 Hence itself is the lowest filtered piece, and we can apply the vanishing in the setting of Hodge module, e.g. \cite{Wu17}.
-Another way to achieve the vanishing is to use the fact that $\cN$ is Nakano semi-positive, and we can apply the usual $L^2$ type Nadel vanishing.
-See \S6 for more details on the positivity. \end{remark}
+Another way to achieve the vanishing is to use the fact that $\cN$ is Nakano semi-positive, and we can apply the usual $L^2$ type Nadel vanishing. \end{remark}

 It is natural to apply the previous Nadel vanishing to get the following effective global generation result, and we follow the exposition in \cite[10.4]{Laz04II}.
 Please also refer \cite{deC98a}, \cite{deC98b} for a much more comprehensive study on this topic. \begin{thm}[Theorem of Angehrn and Siu] Let X be a smooth projective variety of dimension $n$, with $A$ an ample divisor on it.
 Fix a point $x\in X$, and assume that, for every irreducible subvariety $Z\subset X$ passing through $x$, (including $X$ itself,) setting $m$ as its dimension, and assume that